At least 47 dead in explosion, fire at Indonesian fireworks factory

-An explosion and inferno at a fireworks factory near the Indonesian capital on Thursday killed at least 47 people and injured dozens, police said.
+An explosion and inferno at a fireworks factory near the Indonesian capital on Thursday killed at least 47 people, most of them female workers, and injured dozens, police said.

-Witnesses said a huge explosion was heard from the factory at about 10 a.m. and then smaller explosions echoed across the neighbourhood as orange flames jumped from the building and a column of black smoke billowed from it.
+Witnesses said a huge explosion was heard from the factory at about 10 a.m. and then smaller blasts echoed across the neighbourhood as orange flames jumped from the building and a column of black smoke billowed from it.

 Hary Kurniawan, chief of police in the Jakarta satellite city of Tangerang, said all the bodies recovered so far were found in the remains of the factory and a search of the building is continuing.

 The death toll could rise as many of those who escaped have suffered extensive burns, said Nico Afinta, general crimes director at Jakarta police.
+He said the factory had more than 100 employees.

 "The fire began with a strong explosion like a bomb," Benny, a Tangerang resident who goes by one name, told MetroTV.